-All IAI Directorate staff with a Conflict of Interest in a particular decision will identify themselves and a decision regarding the Conflict of Interest must be documented.
+All IAI Directorate staff personnel with a Conflict of Interest in a particular decision will identify themselves and a decision regarding the Conflict of Interest must be documented.
 The Director is responsible for Conflict decisions.
-In the case where the Director has the Conflict, the Deputy Director will assume responsibility for decisions regarding said conflict (note that this may not necessarily require that the person be recused from the decision-taking process).
-All reviewers of proposals, from the external reviewers through the Director, SAC Members, Science Director and Administrative Officer will disclose any possible Conflicts of Interest.
+In the case where the Director has the Conflict, the Chief Scientific Officer will decide it Deputy Director will assume responsibility for decisions regarding said conflict (note that this may not necessarily require that the person be recused from the decision-taking process).

+All reviewers of proposals, from the mail external reviewers through the Director, SAC Members, Chief Scientific OfficerScience Director and Administrative Officer

+Communications and Training and Education Officer, will disclose any possible Conflicts of Interest.
 External and panel reviewers will do this through a signed statement.